 Just in case, there's also a high-efficiency snowmaking system covering 80% of the slopes just to guarantee good conditions, but in fact Jay Peak prides itself on being "unfake, unfancy and unpretentious:" real skiing for real skiers.

 Jay Peak's 76 trails are 20% beginner, 40% intermediate and 40% advanced, and thus suitable for all skiers, but biased toward the skilled and experienced.
 To have a Jay Peak lift ticket on your ski jacket is to class yourself with the pro's and near-pro's.

 By the way, Jay has 24 distinct gladed runs, more than almost any other New England ski resort.

-The trails are served by eight lifts, including Vermont's only aerial tramway, three quads, a a triple chair, a double, a T-bar and a "moving carpet."
+The trails are served by eight lifts, including Vermont's only aerial tramway, three quads, a triple chair, a double, a T-bar and a Moving Carpet.

 Naturally, not everyone coming to Vermont's Northeast Kingdom will be an expert skier (note the T-bar and the Moving Carpet), so Jay Peak is in fact a well-rounded ski resort with trails, lessons and programs for skiers of all abilities.